Best Flooring for Wheelchairs: ADA Compliant Floor Options

 When using a wheelchair, having wheelchair-accessible flooring is virtually a must-have.
 Not sure where to start?
 We’re here to help you find the best flooring for wheelchairs.

 With this guide, you’ll learn about the pros and cons of different flooring options, the importance of flooring transitions, and more.
 You can start by learning what the flooring requirements are for the ADA.
 Let’s talk about that!

 What is the ADA?

 The Americans with Disabilities Act (ADA) is a piece of legislation enacted in the ‘90s that guarantees equal opportunity accommodations for people with disabilities.

 “Among other things, the Americans with Disabilities Act (ADA) ensures access to the built environment for people with disabilities.
-The ADA Standards establish design requirements for the construction and alteration of facilities subject to the law.” – United State Access Board
+The ADA Standards establish design requirements for the construction and alteration of facilities subject to the law.” – United States Access Board

 These standards also apply to flooring.
 Specifically, the ADA states that “floor and ground surfaces shall be stable, firm, and slip-resistant” in order to comply with requirements (source).